Suction Play

 In practice

 Application usually means placing one or more cups, or a pump cylinder, against the skin and drawing a partial vacuum so the tissue is gently pulled upward, producing a sustained pull and, often, a temporary circular mark or flush.
 Sessions range from light, brief contact to stronger, longer holds.
-The practice is frequently combined with other sensations (temperature, texture, or light pain) as one option on a wider menu, and the visible aftermarks are sometimes valued as a private token of a scene, overlapping conceptually with marking and blood interest.
+The practice is frequently combined with other sensations (temperature, texture, or light pain) as one option on a wider menu, and the visible aftermarks are sometimes valued as a private token of a scene, an appeal shared with blood fetish and other marking-oriented interests.

 Psychology